 Want a beach vacation that offers world class diving, secluded beaches, and unlimited water sports?
-This may sound like it has tosomewhere in the Caribbean, but a summer in Northern Michigan offers just that!
+This may sound like it is somewhere in the Caribbean, but in the summer, Northern Michigan offers just that!
 Michigan is blessed with four of the five Great Lakes, all of which create a water lover’s playground for adventurers.

 Water Sports in Northern Michigan

 If you want to feel like you are going to the Caribbean, an island escape is a great way to set the mood.
 Beaver Island is the largest island in Lake Michigan and has water sports, sunset dining, and deserted beaches.